rotty/cargo-audit-tags/README.md

 might be tempted to re-implement it in Rust -- but for now, this is a Python program.

+The development of the initial version took a good afternoon; doing it in Rust would have taken me probably a bit longer, even if not much.
+However, now that the functionality is "done", re-implementing it in Rust should be quite straightforward, should someone feel the need.
+Maybe the functionality is even desired as part of `cargo-audit` itself -- I'll keep an eye on the aforementioned issue.

 ## Description

 The set of release tags can be given via `--tags=PATTERN`; the pattern